reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 Lastly, even if one can account for these issues, there doesn't seem to be any single principle that unites all of the conditions of the idealized circumstances.
 Why is it that our normative judgments are judgments concerned with full experience, full information, sound states of mind, full reflection, etc?
 These all seem like ad hoc conditions to input in the theory to account for some of the criticisms mentioned earlier.

 ### General Problems

+Some of the problems mentioned thus far:
+1. Motivation - the strong, but *defeasible*, connection between normative judgments and motivation.
+2. Disagreement - different parties can have conflicting normative attitudes
+3. Reasoning - Structural constraints on normative judgments
+4. Ubiquity - Generalizability
+5. General issues - Unmotivated, ad-hoc, phenomenological issues, ununinified, etc. (for higher-order and counterfactual theories)

 All belief-based theories suffer from a few general problems.
 Two problems are possibly solvable if using a counterfactual-belief theory - the problems of Generalizability and Correctness.
 The problem of Generalizability concerns the issue of giving a unified account of all normativity, i.e. reasons for actions, desires, and all attitudes.
 The problem of Correctness is that such a theory seems to force us to accept rather controversial substantive position, on pain of being contradictory otherwise.